-Objective 1: Reduce cat nuisance complaints by delivering ongoing education programs via website and bulletins around the night time curfew for cats.
+Objective 11: Reduce cat nuisance complaints by delivering ongoing education programs via website and bulletins around the night time curfew for cats.

-Activity When Evaluation Continue the delivery of education programs that promotes the well- Ongoing Social media prompts Information mail-outs to cat being of cats and the environmental benefits that arise from them being owners • Bulletin articles contained at night.
-A reduction in the number of nuisance complaints about cats
+Activity When Evaluation

+Continue the delivery of education programs that promote the wellbeing of cats and the environmental benefits that arise from them being contained at night.
+Ongoing Social media prompts Information mail-outs to cat owners Monash Bulletin articles A reduction in the number of nuisance complaints about cats.

+()

+1

+Me

-Objective 2: Reduce and minimise the amount of nuisance dog complaints to Council by education and enforcement.
+Objective 12: Reduce and minimise nuisance dog complaints to Council using education and enforcement.

-Activity When Evaluation Improve the barking dog complaint/investigation procedure and ensure it is published on the Council website Dec 2022 Procedure updated and information available on website Continue to roll out the provision of dog faeces disposal bins and bag dispensers in parks subject to annual Council budget process Ongoing Increase in new bins and dispensers installed over the life of the plan Increase awareness of the requirement to pick up dog faeces by: distributing brochures; and using stencilled designs on footpaths in reserves procure and utilise a range of stencils in languages other than English.
-Ongoing Jun 2023 Community feedback and number of complaints received.
-Decrease in complaints regarding dog faeces Implement any outcomes of feasibility work around improvements to dog off leash areas and 'dog parks' as may be resolved upon by Council To be determined and subject to Council resolution Implementation of relevant Council resolutions

-Conduct a periodic review of off and on-leash areas Commencing 2022 Reviews conducted, community and stakeholder consultation and recommendations made to Council Include information regarding confinement, barking dogs, dogs at large and other information relating to responsible pet ownership in animal registration information packs each year and on Council's website and publications March annually Review information included annually.
+Activity When Evaluation Improve the barking dog complaint/ investigation procedure and ensure it is published on the Council website.
+December 2022 Procedure updated and information available on website.
+Continue to roll out the provision of dog faeces disposal bins and bag dispensers in parks subject to annual Council Budget process.
+Ongoing Increase in new bins and dispensers installed over the life of the Plan.
+Increase awareness of the requirement to pick up dog faeces by: Point Distributing brochures Using stencilled designs on footpaths in reserves Procure and utilise a range of stencils in languages other than English.
+Ongoing June 2023 Community feedback and number of complaints received.
+Decrease in complaints regarding dog faeces.
+Implement any outcomes of feasibility work around improvements to dog off leash areas and 'dog parks' as may be resolved Council.
+To be determined and subject to Council resolution Implementation of relevant Council resolutions.
+Conduct a periodic review of off and on-leash areas.
+Commencing 2022 Reviews conducted, community and stakeholder consultation and recommendations made to Council.
+Include information regarding confinement, barking dogs, dogs at large and other information relating to responsible pet ownership in animal registration information packs each year and on Council's website and publications.
+March annually Review information included annually.